Behroozz/imdb-movie-search/README.md

 * run 'npm run start'

-### Enter a fragment of the movie you are searching for and click 'Get Results'
+### Enter a fragment of the movie title you are searching for and click 'Get Results'